onvif/media-signing-framework/lib/src/README.md

 gStreamer element.

 ## Making your own signing plugin
-There is no signing plugin management in the ONVIF Signed Media Framework.
+There is no signing plugin management in the ONVIF Media Signing Framework.
 It builds with the plugin specified by the meson option `signingplugin`.
 If no signing plugin is specified [unthreaded-signing/plugin.c](../plugins/unthreaded-signing/plugin.c) is used.
 For more information see [lib/plugins/](../plugins/).